 - 1. All teachers have collaborative planning opportunites. - 2.
 Administration models appropriate interactions by having a positive professional working relationship between the principal and assistant principal. - 3.
 Promoting a school-wide philosophy that "We are all in this together as ONE team". - 4.
 Administration provides positive praise for all the hard work and values each team member's contribution. - 5.
 Everyone is treated as a professional practioner in the field of education. - 6.
-A professional Reading Coach is available to assist with professional development needs.
+Two professional Reading Coaches and one Math Coach are available to assist with professional development needs. - 7.
+There is a Dean of Students assigned to assist students, staff, and parents.